It is about time to have a comprehensive look at the real work from home pros and cons and see what is behind the popular job trend.

-As you can see, there are plenty of work from home pros and cons.
-It is up to you to decide which ones are more important to you and have a bigger impact on your wellbeing and happiness.
+As you can see, there are plenty of pros and cons of working from home.
+It is up to you to decide which ones are more important to you and have a bigger impact on your well-being and happiness.
 If you want to go for remote work, you should have most or better all of the following characteristics:

 - You need to have A LOT of self-discipline.

-- You need to be able to stay focused and not getting distracted easily.
+- You need to be able to stay focused and not get distracted easily.

 - You need to be great with time management.

 - You need to be organized and structured.

 - You need to be able to work on your own without constant supervision.